ARTICLE I

 THE MISSION

-The mission of the National Puerto Rican Agenda is to unite, organize, mobilize and empower stateside Puerto Ricans to advance the interest of the Puerto Rican people.
+The mission of the National Puerto Rican Agenda is to unite, organize, mobilize represent and empower the Puerto Rican community, while advocating for the human & civil rights and the interest of all the Puerto Rican people.

 ARTICLE III